va-big-data-genomics/trellis-mvp-terraform/README.md

 cd ../
 ```

+## E. Connect GitHub repositories to Cloud Build
+You will need to connect the Trellis functions repository as well as the GATK repo to Cloud Build.
+From the GCP web console navigate to the Cloud Build section, and select the Triggers pane.
+At the top, click "CONNECT REPOSITORY" and follow the instructions to connect both repos.
+The repository information is ddescribed in the `variables.tf` object.

-## E. Terraform remaining Trellis resources
+## F. Terraform remaining Trellis resources
-**From the root directory, navigate to the permanent resources Terraform module.**
+**From the root directory, navigate to the primary trellis Terraform module.**

 ```
-cd perma-resources
+cd trellis
 ```

 1. **Create a tfvars file.**